reimandlab/ActivePathways/README.md

 - Lost when using directional analysis
 - Gained when using directional analysis

-Follow the same steps for creating an enrichment map in Cytoscape, but use the "combined_" files instead.
+Follow the same steps for creating an enrichment map in Cytoscape, but use the "Aggregated_" files instead.

 To visualise differences in biological pathways between ActivePathways analyses with or without a directional penalty, we combine both outputs into a single enrichment map for [plotting](#visualising-directional-impact-with-node-borders).